 Texas 1033 Training Information

 We offer quarterly training sessions where you will learn valuable information regarding policies and procedures and get hands-on practice with requesting property and maintaining your inventory.
 Due to the recent Executive Order signed by President Obama, it is now mandatory that all new participants must attend a training class prior to any requests for property being approved.
 Bring your laptops and your questions.
 Use the quick link below to view the next scheduled training session.

 Some equipment is scarce, unavailable on line, or is in such high demand that additional steps are taken to ensure equitable distribution is given throughout the nation.
-If your agency is interested in acquiring Aircraft, Weapons, or Tactical Vehicles, please use the special equipment links below and contact the 1033 office as some requests require additional documentation not listed here.
+If your agency is interested in acquiring Aircraft, Weapons, Tactical Vehicles or miscellaneous restricted property, please use the corresponding links below to ensure the correct forms are submitted for approval.